kocheck/Lazy-Export/README.md

 A boilerplate for creating Figma plugins using Svelte.

-This starter project has everything you need to start developing a Figma plugin usign Svelte.
-Your JS, CSS, SVG and image assets can be bundled on build.
-The package will take care of compiling your typescript + app on save during development, and also minify on build.
+This starter project has everything you need to start developing a Figma plugin using Svelte.
+Your JS, CSS, SVG, and image assets can be bundled on build.
+The package will take care of compiling your typescript + app on save during development, and also minify on the build.

-Additionally, this package comes preconfigured with [Figma Plugin DS Svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte) where you have access to a large range of components and icons that match the Figma UI, to get you up and running quickly.
+Additionally, this package comes preconfigured with [Figma Plugin DS Svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte) where you have access to an extensive range of components and icons that match the Figma UI, to get you up and running quickly.
 Note: installing this boilerplate will install the component library as a dependency.

 Only what you import/use will be included in the final build for small bundle size.